-Members in the foundation at Children’s Hospitals and Clinics of Minnesota decided to spend June celebrating kids giving to kids through the creation of Youth Philanthropy Month.
+Members in the foundation at Children’s Minnesota decided to spend June celebrating kids giving to kids through the creation of Youth Philanthropy Month.
 Throughout the month, we’ll shine a spotlight on kids who have donated their time, money or efforts to Children’s.

 Today we’d like to introduce Hannah Bremer and Sophia Schmidt, both 18, a pair of Rogers High School seniors (graduating today!) and founders of the Sweet Dreams Project, an effort to make pillowcases for patients at Children’s.

 Our original and primary project is our homemade pillowcases.
 Our pillowcase project was inspired by the homemade pillowcases Sophia received from her grandmother when she was a patient at Children’s six years ago.
 Remembering how the pillowcases lifted Sophia’s spirits and made her hospital room feel more like home, we decided to make our own pillowcases for patients when we were freshmen in high school.
 What started as a way to spend our summer vacation soon turned into something much bigger, and we have since expanded our project by collecting thousands of teddy bears and craft supplies for patients through drives in our community.

 Why did you/your group choose to donate to Children’s?

 Both of us have been patients at Children’s, so we know on some level what it is like to be a hospitalized child.
 We also know that Children’s treats every single child with the utmost care and respect, and we wanted to give back in a small way.

 How does donating/giving to others make you feel?

 We both have been blessed with good health, and to be able to pay it forward in this way is incredibly rewarding.
 Just knowing that we were able to bring a little bit of happiness to someone going through such a difficult time makes everything worth it.

 How would you encourage others to support Children’s?